roshdevau/dp-ar-awsgdb/README.md

                 ![DBrewnewconnection-1.png](./images/DBrewnewconnection-1.png)
 #### Create new dataset
 1. Select the created connection and click on 'Create dataset with this connection'.
+2. Enter the Dataset name as ```studentrs-dataset```.
-2. The connection name should be auto-populated.
+3. The connection name should be auto-populated.
 Select the table, ```study_details```.
-3. Enter the s3 destination as ```s3://bucket-name/AWSDatasetOutput/
+4. Enter the s3 destination as ```s3://bucketname/AWSDatasetOutput/```
-4. Click on Create dataset.
+5. Click on Create dataset.
                 ![studentrs-datasetcreate.png](./images/studentrs-datasetcreate.png)
-5. At this point, if you open the dataset and navigate to the Data profile overview subtab or Column statistics subtab, you will see no information.
+6. At this point, if you open the dataset and navigate to the Data profile overview subtab or Column statistics subtab, you will see no information.
 This is because a data profiling has not been completed.
 We will do this in a future step.
                 ![noColumnStatistics.png](./images/noColumnStatistics.png)
 #### Create new project
 1. Select the created dataset and click on 'Create project with this dataset'.